-To achieve this commitment, the Group adopts and promotes the following main principles of conduct that must inform all of its corporate security activities:
+To realize the commitment set forth in section 1 above, the following main principles of conduct that must inform all of the corporate security activities of the companies that make up the Group are adopted and promoted within the boundary thereof:

-a) design a preventive security strategy, with a comprehensive vision, the objective of which is to minimise hardware and software security risks, including the
+- a) Design a preventive security strategy, with a comprehensive vision, the objective of which is to minimise hardware and software security risks, including the consequences resulting from an act of terrorism, and allocate the resources required for the implementation thereof. - b) Develop specific defensive plans to protect critical infrastructure and to ensure the continuity of the essential services provided by the companies of the Group. - c) Guarantee the protection of the professionals of the companies of the Group, both in their workplace and in their professional travel. - d) Ensure the adequate protection of information and knowledge and the confidentiality thereof, as well as of the control, information technology and communication systems of the Group, and establish controls and procedures for this purpose, particularly to avoid any unlawful acquisition, use or disclosure of the information or knowledge, pursuant to the provisions of the Cybersecurity Risk Policy. - e) Identify non-public information that should be classified as confidential or secret, as well as information or knowledge considered (or that could be considered) to be a trade secret, and implement and develop appropriate and reasonably sufficient security and privacy procedures or protocols, taking into account the risk level of an occurrence thereof, while also endeavouring to ensure that the integrity and availability of such information or knowledge is protected. - f) Have procedures and tools that allow for actively fighting against fraud and against attacks on the brand and reputation of the Group and its professionals. - g) Guarantee the right to the protection of personal data for all natural persons who establish relations with the companies belonging to the Group, ensuring respect for the rights to reputation and to privacy in the processing of the various categories of personal data, in accordance with the provisions of the Personal Data Protection Policy. - h) Implement security measures based on efficiency standards and that contribute to the normal performance of the Group's business activities. - i) Avoid the use of force in the exercise of security, using it solely and exclusively when strictly necessary and always in accordance with the law and in a manner proportional to the threat faced, in order to protect life. - j) Promote a culture of security within the Group by means of communication and training activities in this area. - k) Ensure the proper qualification of all security personnel, both internal and external, establishing rigorous training programmes and defining hiring requirements and standards that take this principle into account.
+In particular, train all security personnel in the area of human rights, or ensure that such personnel have received proper training in this area.

-- consequences resulting from an act of terrorism, and allocate the resources required for the implementation thereof; - b) develop specific defensive plans to protect critical infrastructure and to ensure the continuity of the essential services provided by the companies of the Group; - c) guarantee the protection of the professionals of the companies of the Group, both in their workplace and in their professional travel; - d) ensure the adequate protection of information, as well as of the control, information technology and communication systems of the Group, pursuant to the provisions of the Cybersecurity Risk Policy; - e) have procedures and tools that allow for actively fighting against fraud and against attacks on the brand and reputation of the Group and its professionals; - f) guarantee the right to the protection of personal data for all natural persons who establish relations with the companies belonging to the Group, ensuring respect for the rights to reputation and to privacy in the processing of the various categories of personal data, in accordance with the provisions of the Personal Data Protection Policy; - g) implement security measures based on efficiency standards and that contribute to the normal performance of the Group's business activities; - h) avoid the use of force in the exercise of security, using it solely and exclusively when strictly necessary and always in accordance with the law and in a manner proportional to the threat faced, in order to protect life; - i) promote a culture of security within the Group by means of communication and training activities in this area; - j) ensure the proper qualification of all security personnel, both internal and external, establishing rigorous training programmes and defining hiring requirements and standards that take this principle into account.
-In particular, train all security personnel in the area of human rights, or ensure that such personnel have received proper training in this area; - k) inform hired security providers of these principles and regularly evaluate their compliance herewith; - 1) collaborate with public authorities having responsibility for public security matters and not interfere in the performance of their legitimate duties; and - m) act at all times in compliance with applicable law and within the framework established by the Code of Ethics and the other rules of the Governance and Sustainability System.
+- l) Inform security providers who may be hired, as appropriate, of the principles of this Policy and regularly evaluate their compliance herewith. - m) Collaborate with public authorities having responsibility for public security matters and not interfere in the performance of their legitimate duties. - n) Act at all times in compliance with applicable law and within the framework established by the Code of Ethics and the other rules of the Governance and Sustainability System.

-This Policy was initially approved by the Board of Directors on 23 September 2013 and was last amended on 20 December 2022.
+This Policy was initially approved by the Board of Directors on 23 September 2013 and was last amended on 20 June 2023.